pozh/ccnquotes/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `yarn cypress open`

+Opens Cypress's electron app, useful when writing tests as it reloads the test suite when editing a test.

+### `yarn cypress run`

+Executes the Cypress test suite in the terminal.

 ### `yarn api`

 Runs the api locally.<br>
 The api is available @ [http://localhost:3001](http://localhost:3001).

-#### API Specification
+## API Specification

 All the data is persisted in the `db.json` file located at the root of the repository.
+The api is built using [json-server](https://github.com/typicode/json-server)

+### Data model

-The api consists in one entity, the `quote` object:
+The data model includes a single entity, the `quote` object:

 ```
 {